kosl/ihipp-examples/docs/week2.md

 #endif

 ~~~
-When we specify  '#ifdef _OPENMP' then the code will execute and when it comes to this 'if' statement, it will track whether the code is compiled with openMP.
-In this case if it was compiled with openMP with the flag ' #ifdef _OPENMP'  then it will enter the subsequent block of code to execute it.
+When we specify  '#ifdef _OPENMP' then the code will execute and when it comes to this 'if' statement, it will track whether the code is compiled with OpenMP.
+In this case if it was compiled with OpenMP with the flag ' #ifdef _OPENMP'  then it will enter the subsequent block of code to execute it.
 Otherwise, if the code was compiled 'serially', the block of code following the 'else' statement would be executed .
 And of course we close the conditional statements with 'endif'

 The following example illustrates the use of conditional compilation.
 With OpenMP compilation, the `_OPENMP` becomes defined.